-During Fall 2012, the Symphony endowment began a fundraising campaign to secure additional endowment funds.
+During Fall 2012, the Symphony began a fundraising campaign to secure additional endowment funds.
 The campaign is referred to as the "Masterpiece" campaign.
 Masterpiece funds are being raised to support the future of the Symphony through deepening artistic excellence, strengthening commitment to education and community and building presence as a civic asset.

-A discount rate of 3.25% was used for 2014 and 2013.
+A discount rate of 3.25% was used for 2015 and 2014.

-Included in contributions receivable is a donor-restricted pledge to be used to fund consulting payments to certain musicians formerly employed by the Symphony (see Note 14).
-At June 30, 2014 and 2013, this pledge, for which payments are to be made over the next year, is recorded at its net present value, which amounts to \$11,686 and \$31,686, respectively.
+Included in contributions receivable is a donor-restricted pledge to be used to fund consulting payments to certain musicians formerly employed by the Symphony (see Note 12).
+At June 30, 2015 and 2014, this pledge, for which payments are to be made over the next year, is recorded at its net present value, which amounts to \$0 and \$11,686, respectively.